Marcel-Busschers/former/README.md

 ---

-To log tensorboards and text generation, include `—log True` in the command:
+To log tensorboards and text generation, include `—-log True` in the command:

 ```python
 python experiments/generate.py --log True